-Rule 62.701.300(2)(b), F.A.C., states, "Unless authorized by a Department permit or site certification in effect on May 27, 2001, or unless specifically authorized by another Department rule or a Department license or site certification based upon site-specific geological, hydrogeological, design, or operational features, no person shall store or dispose of no solid waste shall be stored or disposed of by being placed within 500 feet of an existing or approved potable water well unless storage or disposal takes place at a facility for which a complete permit application was filed or which was originally permitted before the potable water well was in existence.
+Rule 62.701.300(2)(b), F.A.C., states, "Unless authorized by a Department permit or site certification in effect on May 27, 2001, or unless specifically authorized by another Department rule or a Department license or site certification based upon site-specific geological, hydrogeological, design, or operational features, no person shall store or dispose of solid waste within 500 feet of an existing or approved potable water well unless storage or disposal takes place at a facility for which a complete permit application was filed or which was originally permitted before the potable water well was in existence.
 This prohibition shall not apply to any renewal of an existing permit that does not involve lateral expansion, nor to any vertical expansion at a permitted facility."

 The Southwest Florida Water Management District's Water Management Information System (WMIS) was researched to identify potable wells that may be located within 500 feet of the facility.
-The facility is not located within 500 feet of any existing or approved potable water well.
 A figure identifying the 500 foot radius from the property boundary is presented as Figure 3.
-An inventory of wells located in the general area of the facility was identified based on information contained in the Southwest Florida Water Management District's Water Management Information System (WMIS) database.
 Based upon review of the WMIS database online, a number of well completion permits were identified for wells of various types located in the general area of the facility.
 The WMIS database is currently limited in its ability to sort wells by function and professional judgment was used to screen out wells used for monitoring or recovery purposes considering the general heavy industrial use of the area surrounding the EQFL facility (see "Groundwater Contamination Considerations - Orient Park Industrial Area" section above).
 In addition, because of the way the wells are loaded into the database, most are given similar latitudes and longitudes due to poor information by the applicant or driller.
-This results in tens of wells plotting in the same place on the location map. - Each of these wells was then located based on the latitude and longitude contained in the WMIS records and compared to the location of the nearest property boundary of the EQFL property.
-Twenty two wells were initially identified that appeared to be in the project area.
-Upon further review of the database it was determined that one no potable water well (WCP Permit #687154) of possible concern is present s are present-within a 500-foot radius of the EQFL property boundary.
+This results in tens of wells plotting in the same place on the location map.
+Upon further review of the database it was determined that one water well (WCP Permit #687154) of possible concern is present within a 500-foot radius of the EQFL property boundary.
 The well owner is listed as Alaric and the total well depth is reported as 440 feet below existing ground surface.
 The current status and use of the well could not be determined through records available online.
 It should be noted that this well was not identified during the previous well survey completed for the EQFL facility during 2008 suggesting that it may be a component of the ongoing groundwater remedy at this National Priorities List superfund site.
 Information on this well is contained in Appendix E of Volume 2 of 3.
-Information from the Hillsborough County Health Department well database was also reviewed and did not identify any potable wells within a 500 foot radius of the EQFL property.
-Database data is presented at the end of this appendix.